AdobeDocs/experience-platform.en/help/rtcdp/destinations/airship-attributes-destination.md

 Airship is the leading Customer Engagement Platform, helping you deliver meaningful, personalized omnichannel messaging to your users at every stage of the customer lifecycle.

-This integration passes Adobe segment data into Airship as [Attributes](https://docs.airship.com/guides/audience/attributes/) for targeting or triggering.
+This integration passes Adobe profile data into Airship as [Attributes](https://docs.airship.com/guides/audience/attributes/) for targeting or triggering.

 To learn more about Airship, see the [Airship Docs](https://docs.airship.com).